Peripheral Neuropathy and HIV/AIDS

-Information - Never stop asking questions, reading, trying new drugs, therapies, or tools.
+Information - Never stop asking questions, reading, or trying new drugs, therapies, or tools

-Medical Team -- Choose health care providers who are knowledgeable about HIV and neurological problems and listen to you and answer your questions.
+Medical Team -- Choose health care providers who are knowledgeable about HIV and neurological problems, and who listen to you and answer your questions

 This article was provided by The Well Project.
 Visit The Well Project's Web site to learn more about their resources and initiatives for women living with HIV.
 The Well Project shares its content with TheBody.com to ensure all people have access to the highest quality treatment information available.
 The Well Project receives no advertising revenue from TheBody.com or the advertisers on this site.
 No advertiser on this site has any editorial input into The Well Project's content.

 Add Your Comment:

 (Please note: Your name and comment will be public, and may even show up in

 Internet search results.
 Be careful when providing personal information!
 Before